EF, 29th Feb 2000 : added more options, monitor shape, theta, phi

 Variables to record:

-kx ky kz k wavevector [Angs-1] ( usually axis are
+kx ky kz k wavevector [Angs-1] Wavevector on x,y,z and norm

 t time [s] Time of Flight